cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 simplified for you by simply measuring instead of scoring on the 0-1.0 scale.
 Choose an approach and adjust your key results if necessary.

-If you make the OKR learning path in a learning OS Circle, you can exchange ideas about who chose which option and for what reasons.
-In the following weeks you can talk about the effects and experiences again.

 ### Stretch Goals and Moonshots (Kata)

 **Learn the meaning of \"Strech Goals\" for setting challenging goals.**